LelleAnd/ops/Doc/Prerequisites.md

 OPS has been used with Boost versions 1.38, 1.48, 1.53, 1.55, 1.60, 1.64, 1.66, 1.67, 1.71 and 1.72.
 Versions older than 1.60 hasn't been used/tested for quite a while.
 It is recommended to use a more modern version.

+## TinyXML-2 (required for OPS C++ Core) ##
+TinyXML-2 can be downloaded from https://github.com/leethomason/tinyxml2.

+OPS has been used with TinyXML-2 version 9.0.0.

 ## CMake ##
 Version 3.7.0 or later is required to build OPS with CMake.
 Make sure the cmake command is in your path.
 CMake can be downloaded at https://cmake.org/.